-Gottlieb’s research found that for 60% of day time naps, which are never scheduled, babies were in the vertical position attached to someone’s back, and nearly all of the naps recorded took place outside, (ibid., 171-172).
-Children expect verticallity, movement, and connection to another person during day-time naps.
+Gottlieb’s research found that for 60% of daytime naps, which are never scheduled, babies were in the vertical position attached to someone’s back, and nearly all of the naps recorded took place outside, (ibid., 171-172).
+Children expect verticality, movement, and connection to another person during day-time naps.
 Chantal, an articulate two-year-old, explained how his maternal aunt, Little Mama, carries him for nap:

 “Little Mama will carry me on her back later while I take a nap in the afternoon”, (ibid., 172).

-However, naps are not sacrosanct among the Beng, rather naps are consider contextual.
-If the naps is short, its short; if the caregiver has to, or wants to, put down a sleeping baby and it immediately wakes, it is not considered a tragedy– nor is there an effort made to get the baby back to sleep.
+However, naps are not sacrosanct among the Beng, rather naps are considered contextually.
+If the nap is short, its short; if the caregiver has to (or wants to) put down a sleeping baby and it immediately wakes, it is not considered a tragedy– nor is there an effort made to get the baby back to sleep.
 In fact, Beng mothers are more concerned about ensuring they get a nap themselves (especially if the baby kept them up at night), than about when or how long their babies nap (ibid., 177).